awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-athena-namedquery.md

 ```
 {
     "Resources": {
         "AthenaNamedQuery": {
             "Type": "AWS::Athena::NamedQuery",
             "Properties": {
-        "Database": "swfnetadata",
+                "Database": "swfmetadata",
                 "Description": "A query that selects all aggregated data",
                 "Name": "MostExpensiveWorkflow",
                 "QueryString": "SELECT workflowname, AVG(activitytaskstarted) AS AverageWorkflow FROM swfmetadata WHERE year='17' AND GROUP BY workflowname ORDER BY AverageWorkflow DESC LIMIT 10"
             }
         }
     }
 }
 ```